ansys/pylumerical/doc/source/api/interface_class.rst

 Interface classes
 ==================

-Instances of these object each represents interactive session with a Lumerical product, and provides methods to create simulation objects, run simulations, and access results.
+Instances of these objects each represent an interactive session with a Lumerical product, and provide methods to create simulation objects, run simulations, and access results.

 .. autosummary::
     :toctree: _autosummary